← Back to .knowledge

 node .knowledge/tools/serve-inspector.js

-The local static Inspector can be viewed from the generated artifacts.
+The local static Inspector can be viewed from the generated repository files.

 .knowledge/inspector/index.html